 However, in the event of an excluded cause of loss that is listed in item 3 above results in a Covered Cause of Loss, the company will be liable only for such resulting loss or damage.”

 - The National Flood Insurance Program (NFIP) offers two policies.
 One for structural damage.
 Another for personal property.
+Please note that the dollar amounts listed below are subject to change.

 - The structural damage policy is limited to $250,000.